omar5mohamed/ieee/week3/readme.md

 2. intercept it
 3. add to the req log in header to the request
 4. add valid otp code to the header from attacker account

+## report #970157
+this vulnerability in change password where no limit which we can brute force password list to know the right password if it's easy